cncf/tag-env-sustainability/governance/contributor-ladder.md

 Once you have established connections within the TAG and actively participated in discussions and projects, you may encounter a topic that captures your interest and warrants further attention.
 This particular project might require more time and dedication from your side as well as the support of other individuals within the community.
 If you have a project idea that aligns with the objectives of the TAG, consider writing a proposal, in a GitHub issue, outlining its motivation, scope, goals, and deliverables.
-Present this proposal during a TAG meeting to initiate a discussion and gather feedback and support from fellow members.
+Present this proposal during a TAG meeting to initiate a discussion and gather feedback and support from fellow contributors.
 Taking on a [project leadership role](roles.md#role-of-project-leads) within the community project becomes your next significant step towards leadership recognition within the group.

 * Take ownership of a project within the TAG.